overturetool/overturetool.github.io/publications/PlannedPublications.md

 -   The Execution Semantics of VDM Real-Time in a Co-Simulation Environment (Kenneth Lausdahl, Joey Coleman and Peter Gorm Larsen, new venue needs to be found)
--   Automated translation of VDM to JML annotated Java, (Peter Tran-Jørgensen, Peter Gorm Larsen and Gary Leavens, to be submitted for STTT)
 -   Semantics for Generic Co-simulation of Heterogeneous Models (Kenneth Lausdahl, Joey Coleman and Peter Gorm Larsen, was rejected from Formal Aspects of Computing journal) new version in preparation with Jim Woodcock and Simon Foster